matthewmueller/rfcs/text/0000-client-generators.md

   /**
    * The parameters provided in the prisma.yml for this generator, converted from yaml to json.
    */
-  parameters: Parameters
+  parameters: any
 }

-export type Parameters = {
+/**
+ * FileMap is a mapping from file name to file content */ export interface FileMap {
-  output: string
+  [fileName: string]: string
-  flavor: 'active-record' | 'data-mapper'
 }

+export type RenderOutput = FileMap | string

-export class Generator {
+export abstract class Generator {
   protected input: GeneratorInput

   public static reservedTypes = ['Prisma']